PNC Financial Services Group Inc at Barclays Global Financial Se

 Questions and Answers:Jason Michael Goldberg - Barclays Bank PLC, Research Division - MD & Senior Equity Analyst

-And maybe just talk about big picture, broad state of the economy.
-Obviously, we hear about -- we see inflation.
-We also hear about it.
-Fed raising rates.
-A lot of uncertainty out there.
-Just maybe walk through your macro outlook over the next or so.
+Maybe to begin, we just talk big picture macro expectations for the economy.
+Rates may be peaking, inflation may be starting to moderate.
+Just maybe talk you through your expectations this year, maybe even next year, soft landing recession.
+I always appreciate your views there.

-Robert Q. Reilly - The PNC Financial Services Group, Inc. - CFO
+William S. Demchak - The PNC Financial Services Group, Inc. - Chairman, President & CEO

+Our official forecast at the moment, we run all of CECL and everything off of still has a slight recession in there unemployment,